Two Moderators

 So why is the silencer so important in this case?

-We now know that in fact the silencer did not make those scratch marks in the paint on the underside of the mantle shelf until sometime after all the crime scene photographs had been taken, rendering the judges summing up to be factually incorrect, and therefore the trial unfair.
+We now know that, in fact, the silencer did not make those scratch marks in the paint on the underside of the mantle shelf until sometime after all the crime scene photographs had been taken, rendering the judges summing up to be factually incorrect, and therefore the trial unfair.

+So why was the silencer's reference number tampered with?
+Simply, because the second silencer had been found much later than the Police originally stated.
 The Police merged the two silencers together to try to create continuity of the trail of evidence.
-But this was difficult, all documents relating to finding the silencer had to be backdated, as there were none that were written on the 10th of August when it was supposed to have been found.
+But this was difficult, because all documents relating to finding the silencer had to be backdated, as there were none that were written on the 10th of August 1985 when it was supposed to have been found.
 The moderator which was found at the farm originally had been taken for forensic examination and it was not considered to have been used in the shootings.

 Updated 23/06/10

-The latest evidence to emerge in this case is the startling fact that the original exhibit labels for the Sound Moderator contained the wrong case reference number, this highlights the backdating of evidence by Police.
+The latest evidence to emerge in this case is the startling fact that the original exhibit labels for the Sound Moderator contained the wrong case reference number.
+This highlights the backdating of evidence by Police.

 The first exhibit label shown on here is one fabricated by Essex Police to give a false ‘chain of evidence’ trail.
 Key to showing that this is a faked document is that its case number is SC/786/85 which DID NOT exist on 13th August 1985.
-This case number was not allocated to the investigation until after 7thSeptember 1985.
+This case number was not allocated to the investigation until after the 7th September 1985.

 So why did the Police backdate evidence?
 Clearly they didn’t find this sound moderator at the scene because if they had it would have the original case number on it and not one that hadn’t even been assigned to the case at the time it was supposed to have been found.